libp2p/rust-libp2p/CONTRIBUTING.md

 Welcome to the rust-libp2p contribution guide!
 We appreciate your interest in improving our library.

-## Community Guidelines

-At rust-libp2p, we value a friendly and inclusive community.
-Harassment and abusive behavior are strictly prohibited.
-Please be respectful and kind to fellow contributors.

 ## Looking for ways to contribute?

 There are several ways you can contribute to rust-libp2p: